T356 Key Graphic Exercise

 - Consider the most appropriate color scheme, visual treatment, and layout for your subject.

-- Make your graphic
+- Create your graphic

-- Save your original PSD file often
+- Save your original PSD file often (as your username)

 - Go to Studio 5